nssherif/SoftwareDesignCourse_Java_Assignemnt1/README.md

 ## ✍️ Authors <a name = "authors"></a>

 - Theodore Norvell - Idea, writing most of the classes and providing instructions to finish the project
-- [@nssherif](https://github.com/nssherif) - For writing the classes implementing expressions.
+- [@nssherif](https://github.com/nssherif) - Implmeneted the expression classes used inside the plotter.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>